scheinerman/Matroids.jl/docs/src/design.md

 In other words, matroids are defined by providing a [rank oracle](https://en.wikipedia.org/wiki/Matroid_oracle).

 When new matroids are formed from existing matroids, the rank function for the new matroid depends on accessing the rank function(s) of the earlier matroid(s).
 For example, suppose a matroid $M=(S,\mathcal{I})$ has rank function $r$.
 We create the dual, $M^*$, of $M$ by providing it with the rank function
 $r^*(X) = |S| - r(M) + r(S-X)$.

+An additional advantage to this approach is that operations that yield new matroids from old are generally quick.
+The new matroid's rank function accesses the rank function(s) of the previously defined matroid(s).

 ## Matroids are Immutable